Thin Epidemic in Hollywood - Extreme Celebrity Weight Loss

 the red carpet are competing with their peers to see who can be

 longer and leaner muscles.
 What about the rest of us?
-I personally have chosen weight training
+I personally

-and eating often to improve my physique.
+day to improve my physique.

 More than just physical but physiologically, I feel better about

 myself.
 The images of overly thin women in Hollywood don't disgust